gayanukabulegoda/gayanukabulegoda/README.md

 ## About Me

-I am a passionate software engineering professional with a strong focus on enterprise application development and software architecture.
-I have recently embarked on an exciting new academic chapter by starting my degree **BSc (Hons) Computer Science** (Reading) at the [**University of Bolton, United Kingdom**](https://www.bolton.ac.uk/).
-Building on my **Graduate Diploma** studies at the [**Institute of Software Engineering (IJSE)**](https://ijse.lk/), I am committed to honing my skills in scalable and maintainable software solutions using modern technologies and industry best practices.

-My journey is driven by curiosity and a relentless pursuit of excellence—whether I am designing robust backend systems, architecting intuitive user interfaces, or exploring innovative frameworks, I strive to deliver impactful solutions.
-I welcome professional connections and collaborative opportunities to push the boundaries of technology and drive meaningful change.
+I am an Associate Software Engineer at [Twist Digital](https://twistdigital.live/), bringing hands-on experience in enterprise application development and software architecture to deliver scalable, maintainable solutions.
+Building on my Graduate Diploma studies at the [Institute of Software Engineering (IJSE)](https://ijse.lk/) and currently reading for a **BSc (Hons) Computer Science** at the [University of Bolton, UK](https://www.bolton.ac.uk/), I’m passionate about leveraging modern technologies and best practices to drive meaningful change.
+Whether crafting robust backend systems, architecting intuitive user interfaces, or exploring new frameworks, I’m always curious, collaborative, and committed to excellence.
+Let’s connect and build something amazing together!

 ---